Royal Australian and New Zealand College of Ophthalmologists: Training

 The RANZCO trains ophthalmologists through the Vocational Training Program, which typically takes 5 years which includes both basic and advanced training.
 Trainees rotate through different hospitals for clinical development and training.
 The 7 key roles underpinning selection, training and assessment are: ophthalmic expert and clinical decision maker, communicator, collaborator, manager, health advocate, scholar, and professional.

 In January 2010, the Commonwealth Government's Department of Health and Ageing (DoHA) announced that it was to consolidate a range of programs aimed at establishing training places in settings other than the traditional public teaching hospitals into the one Specialist Training Program (STP).
 The STP is designed to expand the training opportunities for specialist trainees particularly in rural and private practice settings.

 Publications

-The college also publishes a scientific journal, Clinical & Experimental Ophthalmology (Clin.
+The college publishes a scientific journal, Clinical and Experimental Ophthalmology (Clin.
 Exp.
 Ophthalmol.).